Photonnnn/photonnnn.github.io/_pages/about.md

 About me
 ====
 Hi!
-I'm Sihao Xiao(肖竢豪), a junior major in physics in Tongji University.
+I'm Sihao Xiao(肖竢豪), an undergraduate major in physics in Tongji University.

 This page is still under construction.
 Please visit later or contact me now.